A nearly optimal randomized algorithm for explorable heap selection: A new algorithm

 In \cite{KSW86} this is done by running $O(c^{\sqrt{2\log(n)}} )$ different rounds, for some constant $c>1$.
 In each round, the algorithm finds $n/c^{\sqrt{2\log(n)}}$ new good nodes.
 These nodes are found by recursively exploring each active root and using binary search on the observed values to discover which of these values are good.
 Which active roots are recursively explored further depends on which values are good.
 The recursion in the algorithm is at most $O(\sqrt{\log(n)})$ levels deep, which is where the space complexity bound comes from.

 In our algorithm, we take a different approach.
 We will call our algorithm consecutively with $n=1,2,4,8,\dots$.
 Hence, for a call to the algorithm, we can assume that we have already found at least $n/2$ good nodes.
 These nodes form a subtree of the original tree $T$.
 In each round, our algorithm chooses a random root under this subtree and finds every good node under it.
 It does so by doing recursive subcalls to the main algorithm on this root with values $n=1,2,4,8,\ldots$.
 As soon as the recursively obtained node is a bad node, the algorithm stops searching the subtree of this root, since it is guaranteed that all the good nodes there have been found.
 The largest good value that is found can then be used to find additional good nodes under the other roots without recursive calls, through a simple depth-first search.
 Assuming that the node values were fixed in advance, we expect this largest good value to be greater than half of the other roots' largest good values.
 Similarly, we expect its smallest bad value to be smaller than half of the other roots' smallest bad values.
 By this principle, a sizeable fraction of the roots can, in expectation, be ruled out from getting a recursive call.
 Each round a new random root is selected until all good nodes have been found.
-This algorithm allows us to effectively perform binary search on the list of roots, ordered by the largest good value contained in each of their subtrees in $O(\log n)$ rounds, and the same list ordered by the smallest bad values (\Cref{lem:exp_iterations}).
-Bounding the expected number of good nodes found using recursive subcalls requires a subtle induction on two parameters (\Cref{lem:exp_sum}): both $n$ and the number of good nodes that have been identified so far.